benjamintli/twitter_sentiment_classifier_keras/README.md

 ### Prototyping the API

 Commandline script called run.py loads the model and gets the user to input a phrase.
 The script checks the corpus for the word. if it finds it, it'll load the index of it.
-Otherwise, it'll skip over that word. it'll feed that into the trained model and output a prediciton of positive or negative.
+Otherwise, it'll skip over that word. it'll feed that into the trained model and output a predicton of positive or negative.
 It'll also output an "accuracy" float between 0 or 1.

 ### Flask API

-A flask REST api has been created, hosted on heroku. use the model, run a POST request on the url above. here's an example of a request
+In order to turn this into something more useful (and also learn some backend development) a REST API was created using Flask that makes a prediction based on a json request.
+It is hosted on heroku.
+To use the model, run a POST request on the url above. here's an example of a request
 ```
 {
     "phrase": "well isn't this stupid"